SMU ends spring with 4-1 record

-Two-time National Coach of the Year and 1995 NCAA Championship Coach Chris Petrucelli was named SMU's Head Women's Soccer Coach, Interim Director of Athletics Tim Leonard announced on May 31, 2012.
+Two-time National Coach of the Year and 1995 NCAA Championship Coach Chris Petrucelli completed his fourth season as the head coach of the SMU Women's Soccer team in 2015.
 A veteran of 20-plus years as a head coach, Petrucelli was named the NSCAA National Coach of the Year in both 1994 and 1995 and was lauded as the NSCAA Central Region Coach of the Year in both 2002 and 2006.
-In 23 years as a head coach, Petrucelli has compiled a 349-118-40 (.728) record.
-His career win total and winning percentage both rank ninth among active Division I coaches.
+In 26 years as a head coach, Petrucelli has compiled a 370-151-44 (.694) record.
+As of August 2015, Petrucelli ranks tied for 15th all-time in victories as a head coach.

 The six-time conference coach of the year came to the Hilltop after spending the last 13 seasons as head coach of the Texas women's soccer program where he compiled a 165-88-26 mark and signed some of the nation's top recruiting classes.
 Under his tutelage, Texas captured back-to-back Big 12 postseason titles (2006-07) and the program's first Big 12 regular season title in 2001.
 He guided the Longhorns to 10 NCAA Tournament appearances (2001-08, 2010-11), including runs to the third round (round of 16) in 2004, 2006 and 2007.